DS202-at-ISU/lab-2-lab2team9/README.md

 which seems like they are impossible to sell for that price in Ames.
 ![Histogram of Sale Price](histr.png)

-Grant `Question 4` We think that the variable Sale Date could be related to the sale price since house prices tend to fluctuate over time.
+Grant `Question 4` We think that the variable Year Built could be related to the sale price since newer houses tend to be more expensive.
+Using the scatterplot we can see a pattern of more houses being higher priced the when their Year Built is closer to the current date.
+However there were some oddities like NA values and false data in the dataset that we had to clean before plotting it. ![Scatterplot of Sale Price and Year Built](scrtplt2.png)